fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 Click [here](https://www.fusioncharts.com/dev/getting-started/list-of-maps.html) to get the alias names for all map definition files.

-Therefore, assuming that you need to render the map of California, the alias name **california** replaces **MAP_ALIAS** in the format.
+Therefore, assuming you need to render the map of California, the alias name **california** replaces **MAP_ALIAS** in the format.
 So, the complete format will be `fusioncharts.california`.

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>